Hidden Gems: 12 Wisconsin State Parks Perfect for Exploring

 Out of our state’s 60+ state parks and recreation areas, here are some of Wisconsin’s hidden gems.

 Brunet Island State Park – Cornell

-You can camp on an island right along the water’s edge at Brunet Island State Park, a 1,300-acre park at the confluence of the Chippewa and Fisher rivers near Cornell.
-Plentiful paddling opportunities abound in the island’s channels and lagoons, as well as hiking on the 20-mile Old Abe State Trail.
+Camp on an island right along the water’s edge at Brunet Island State Park, a 1,300-acre park at the confluence of the Chippewa and Fisher rivers near Cornell.
+Plentiful paddling opportunities abound in the island’s channels and lagoons, and you and your group can hike on the nearby Old Abe State Trail.

 Governor Nelson State Park - Waunakee

 One of the highlights of Dane County’s Governor Nelson State Park(named after Earth Day founder Gaylord Nelson) is a dog beach with a pier and ramp to help your pup get in and out of the water.
 And the best part?
 There’s also a fantastic view of the Wisconsin State Capitol and downtown Madison right across lovely Lake Mendota.